Coffee production: Wet process

-In the 'Wet process', the fruit covering the seeds/beans is removed before they are dried.
+In the "wet process", the fruit covering the coffee beans is removed before they are dried.
 Coffee processed by the wet method is called wet processed or washed coffee.
 The wet method requires the use of specific equipment and substantial quantities of water.

 The coffee cherries are sorted by immersion in water.
 Bad or unripe fruit will float and the good ripe fruit will sink.
 The skin of the cherry and some of the pulp is removed by pressing the fruit by machine in water through a screen.
 The bean will still have a significant amount of the pulp clinging to it that needs to be removed.
-This is done either by the classic ferment-and-wash method or a newer procedure variously called machine-assisted wet processing, aquapulping or mechanical demucilaging:
+This is done either by the classic ferment-and-wash method or a newer procedure known either as: machine-assisted wet processing, aquapulping or mechanical demucilaging.

 In the ferment-and-wash method of wet processing, the remainder of the pulp is removed by breaking down the cellulose by fermenting the beans with microbes and then washing them with large amounts of water.
-Fermentation can be done with extra water or, in "Dry Fermentation", in the fruit's own juices only.
+Fermentation can be done with extra water or, in "dry fermentation", in the fruit's own juices only.

 The fermentation process has to be carefully monitored to ensure that the coffee does not acquire undesirable, sour flavors.
 For most coffees, mucilage removal through fermentation takes between 8 and 36 hours, depending on the temperature, thickness of the mucilage layer, and concentration of the enzymes.
 The end of the fermentation is assessed by feel, as the parchment surrounding the beans loses its slimy texture and acquires a rougher "pebbly" feel.
 When the fermentation is complete, the coffee is thoroughly washed with clean water in tanks or in special washing machines.

 The fermentation process produces wastewater that contains a high organic load, which should be prevented from entering fresh water supplies.
 In machine-assisted wet processing, fermentation is not used to separate the bean from the remainder of the pulp; rather, this is done through mechanical scrubbing.
 This process reduce both water use and the generation of wastewater.
 In addition, removing mucilage by machine is easier and more predictable than removing it by fermenting and washing.
 However, by eliminating the fermentation step and prematurely separating fruit and bean, mechanical demucilaging can remove an important tool that mill operators have of influencing coffee flavor.
 Furthermore, the ecological criticism of the ferment-and-wash method increasingly has become moot, since a combination of low-water equipment plus settling tanks allows mill operators to carry out fermentation with limited pollution.
 The downside in using a machine assisted process or "semi-wash" is a high chance of the beans being chipped or damaged.
-The damaged beans are more prominent on lower altitude grown beans and certain varietals with porous features.
+The damaged beans are more prominent on lower altitude-grown beans and certain varietals with porous features.